oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 Best software development practice is to to follow the [loose coupling design patterns](https://en.wikipedia.org/wiki/Loose_coupling) so that the caller can't see the details of the implementation.
 In Java this is achieved using interfaces, so a developer created an interface for externally use that defines the functionality and then a separate class the implements it, this is especially true if your class is in a library class or a different package.

+Of course your code may not have an interface, not least of which is the remove microservice may not be written in Java, so in that case you've create an interface to represent the remote endpoint.

 All a developer then need to do is to have your code create a proxy for the interface (or preferably have a factory create it) and interact with the actual implementation of the micro-service using the proxy which looks like the interface, The interface is of course by definition public and (if designed properly) will not expose any of the implementation details.

 With Helidon and the Rest Client functionality all we need to do is to annotate the interface with details of paths and such like, add the @RegisterRestClient annotation and then inject it as a Rest client to the class that uses it.
 Then we can carry on in our code using the interface as if it was an interface for a local class, for example